sc-sf/ssh-ca/README.md

 How to use SSH Certificate Authority to centralize management of host keys with Ansible

-Download a copy of this repo via this command:
+To download a copy of this repo:

      git clone git://github.com/sc-sf/ssh-ca.git